OZI-Project/supported-python-image/README.md

-# GitHub Repository Template

-This should serve as the skeleton for most of the repos in the OZI Project.
+# OZI Supported Python Versions Image

+This is the source repo for the yearly scheduled release of a container with two active bugfix versions and a single security fix version.

+## Releases

+### 2023

+* bugfix1 3.12.x
+* bugfix2 3.11.x
+* security 3.10.x

+### 2024

+* bugfix1 3.13.x
+* bugfix2 3.12.x
+* security 3.11.x

 ## License

-By using this template you are creating a repository that will be licensed Apache-2.0 with LLVM Exceptions.
+Licensed Apache-2.0 with LLVM Exceptions.

-## CodeQL

-You should set up your own CodeQL worfkflow if necessary.